-Master in Environmental Metrology & Policy Program – for the Betterment of the World
+Master in Environmental Metrology and Policy Program – for the Betterment of the World

-Aiming to Educate and train a new type of work force
+Aiming to Educate and Train a New Type of Work force

-In order to ensure a secure and sustainable human society in which having a healthy environment is the foundation of human life, all environmentally hazardous chemicals need to be constantly and meticulously identified, characterized, quantified, their health risk assessed (i.e., environmental metrology), and regulated accordingly (environmental policy).
-This envdeavor is intrinsically a complex and heterogeneous process that on the one end, encompasses the scientific research and development of the most appropriate metrology to identify and quantify the potential environmental hazards and assess their environmental health risk; and on the other hand, entails the development of environmental policies informed by the aforementioned metrology information and the assessment of economic and societal ramifications of its execution.
-It also necessarily involves a broad spectrum of policymakers and stakeholders that include representatives from industry, academia, governmental agencies, non-governmental organizations (NGOs) and the general public.
+This endeavor not only encompasses the scientific research and development of metrology to identify and quantify potential environmental hazards and the assessment of their environmental health risk, but also entails the development of environmental policies informed by the aforementioned metrology data and the assessment of economic and societal ramifications of their execution.
+It involves as well a broad spectrum of policymakers and stakeholders that include representatives from industry, academia, governmental agencies, non-governmental organizations (NGOs) and the general public.